emiraga/verilogscript/README.md

 Compilation errors
 ==================

 VerilogScript is not a compiler, instead it will generate a Verilog code which would have to be further compiled.
-This presents a one problem of error reporting.
-Verilog compiler/simulator will show error line in **generated** code and not the original code written by the programmer.
+This presents a problem of error reporting.
+Verilog compiler/simulator will show error line in **generated** `.v` code and not the **original** `.vs` code written by the programmer.

 To resolve this issue you should let VerilogScript.py perform compilation:

-    VerilogScript.py examples/simple.vs -e "iverilog -o examples/simple.out"
+    VerilogScript.py examples/simple.vs -e "iverilog"

-Just with parameter `examples/simple.vs` it will convert this `.vs` file into a `.v` (overwriting previously existing one).
-Additional parameter `-e "iverilog"` executes a compiler after conversion is done.
+With first parameter `examples/simple.vs` VerilogScript will convert this `.vs` file into a `.v` (overwriting previously existing `.v` file).
+Additional parameter `-e "iverilog"` executes a compiler after all conversions are done.

+You can mix between `.vs` and `.v` files in parameters, for example:

+    VerilogScript.py file1.v file2.vs file3.v -e "iverilog -o sim.out"

 More examples
 =============